MirrorNetworking/Mirror/doc/Guides/DedicatedServer/AWS/index.md

 ![Review Of The Instance](Review.png)

-1 more thing!
+One more thing.
 A window will pop up, asking for your key pair.
 Just create a new one by selecting the dropdown: **"Create a new key pair"** and give it a name, click on **"Download Key Pair"**.
 Keep the key file (.PEM File) somewhere secure (To be 100% certain, back it up somewhere). **YOU CAN NOT ACCESS THE CREATED INSTANCE WITHOUT THIS KEY**

 ![Key Pair](KeyPair.PNG)